I have always struggled with the question:

 Instead of thinking about extroversion or introversion as labels, let’s think about this as an extroversion spectrum:

-When I talk about the Big 5 Personality traits I explain that there is an extroversion scale.
+When I talk about the Big 5 Personality traits I explain the extroversion scale.
 You can rank low, high or medium.
 People who fall in the middle of the spectrum are ambiverts.

 Why Ambiverts Are Awesome

 Many people assume that exotrverts are the best at sales, the best leaders and are the most successful at work—WRONG!
-Adam Grant, an associate professor at Wharton School, did an analysis of 35 separate studies and found that the statistical relationship between extroversion and income was basically zero.
+Adam Grant, an associate professor at Wharton School, analyzed 35 separate studies and found the statistical relationship between extroversion and income was basically zero.

 He conducted a personality survey and collected three-month sales records for more than 300 salespeople, both male and female.
 The people who ranked right in the middle for extraversion and introversion (ambiverts) turned out to be the best salespeople.

-Ambiverts pulled in 24 percent more in revenue than introverts, and a mind-boggling 32 percent more in revenue than extroverts!
+Ambiverts pulled in 24 percent more revenue than introverts, and a mind-boggling 32 percent more revenue than extroverts!

 Grant guessed that ambiverts seem to strike a balance between the two more extreme personality traits: